maizzle/maizzle.com/content/docs/introduction.md

 Each environment is customized through a JavaScript config file, so you can even `require()` packages or programmatically set options.

-[PostHTML](https://posthtml.org/) plugins are used for the templating logic, and you can use loops, partials, and even fetch remote content in your emails.
+[PostHTML](https://posthtml.org/) plugins are used for the templating logic, and you can use components, loops, if statements - even fetch remote content.
 Markdown with <abbr title="GitHub Flavored Markdown">GFM</abbr> is supported, too.

 ## BYOHTML